FTBTeam/docs/docs/mods/suite/Quests/Developer/Styling/index.md

 Now, adding the "bluequests" tag to any quest will make it render blue when it hasn't yet been started, and similarly for the "redquests" tag.
 Every other theming property is inherited from the `[*]` defaults.

-In general, it's better to use tags than literal quest ID's, just because tags are lot more flexible.
+In general, it's better to use tags than literal quest ID's, just because tags are a lot more flexible.

 #### Custom Shapes

-You can have custom quest shapes if the builtin shapes aren't sufficient for your needs.
+You can have custom quest shapes if the built-in shapes aren't sufficient for your needs.
 To do this:

-* Pick a shape name (freeform text, keep it short and meaningful, one word) and add it to the comma-separated list in `extra_quest_shapes`
+* Pick a shape name (free form text, keep it short and meaningful, one word) and add it to the comma-separated list in `extra_quest_shapes`
 * Place three texture files for your new shape name in your resource pack, accessible as:
     * `ftbquests:textures/shapes/<shapename>/background.png` - textured background
     * `ftbquests:textures/shapes/<shapename>/outline.png` - a solid outline for the shape edge
     * `ftbquests:textures/shapes/<shapename>/shape.png` - used for masking, the same as (and exactly enclosing) the outline
     * See one of the existing texture sets in https://github.com/FTBTeam/FTB-Quests/tree/main/common/src/main/resources/assets/ftbquests/textures/shapes if unsure
-* Add a translation for your shape in a lang file: `"ftbquests.quest.shape.<shapename>": "New Shape"`
+* Add a translation for your shape in a language file: `"ftbquests.quest.shape.<shapename>": "New Shape"`

 ### Side notes

 Finally, there are a couple of side notes to this system

 At any point in your `.txt` file, if you use `{{ NAME }}` in the value, it will assume you want to use the value of a different property.
-So this might looke like the following: `quest_completed_color: {{rewards_text_color}}`
+So this might look like the following: `quest_completed_color: {{rewards_text_color}}`

 It's important to note that these need to be the same (or compatible) property types for a replacement to be successful.

-Some of the above values have mins and maxs.
+Some of the above values have a min and max.
 You should check here: https://github.com/FTBTeam/FTB-Quests/blob/main/common/src/main/java/dev/ftb/mods/ftbquests/quest/theme/property/ThemeProperties.java for those min and max values